-LABIAPLASTY/ LABIA MINORA REDUCTION
+LABIAPLASTY/ LABIA MINORA REDUCTION IN LONDON

 Women get dissatisfied with their labia minora (inner lips of the vagina) for following reasons: large and/or asymmetrical labia minora can cause pain, discomfort, and recurrent infection.
 They could become sore, tender, and swollen following sexual intercourse, horse riding, running and exercise including spinning and many other classes.
 Some women complain of excessively large labia minora getting trapped during penetration (during intercourse) which can cause discomfort and pain during intimate situations.
 These kinds of issues can be embarrassing and can be a major contributing factor towards affecting women’s self-confidence and self-esteem.

 Many women have also highlighted that the excessively large size of their labia minora compromises the usage of vaginal products during menstruation.
 Labia minora could protrude between the space of labia majora causing not only aesthetic but also functional compromises.
 Many women are dissatisfied of the size, protrusion and visibility through tight underwear, bikini, and gym wear.
 Young women have complained of not being able to wear certain types of undergarments e.g. thongs.
 These types of garments could be essential for professional dancers and models, hence, large labia minora in such group of women can affect their livelihood.
 Women have also reported of being ridiculed by their partners of their size and shape of the labia minora.
 Women complain of labia minora being trapped within the undergarment and hence becoming painful during walking and running.

 Women request for labia minora reduction following childbirth as the labia minora have stretched, increased in size, and have become darker.
 The anatomical disproportion could be following operation and injury on the external genitals hence, this request for consideration of labia minora reduction could be because of aesthetic, functional, sexual, and psychological compromise.
 We have summarised the indications for this procedure below: